Guinea baboon: Behavior

 Males frequently use reconciliation gestures to reduce male-male aggression and encourage cooperation, allowing troops to grow to large size and adapt to different circumstances.
 While male Hamadryas baboons forcibly acquire females for their harems by kidnapping them and utilizing neck-bites to condition them to stay near, female guinea baboons select males at their own leisure, males typically using facial expressions and gestures to guide their movement and grooming them to win over their loyalty.
 In Guinea baboons, Harem masters are noticeably less strict with their female consorts than Hamadryas baboon harem masters.
 Female Guinea baboons not only fraternize with females from other harems but even other males without being reprimanded by their male consort.
 Females approach males to initiate mating behaviour as they please and even mate with more than one male (although they mate with the harem master the most), a far cry from the more "faithful" female Hamadryas baboons.
-As seen in chimpanzees, olive baboons and various macaque species, this promiscuity most likely is practiced to hide the paternity of their infants as a counter strategy against male infanticide, which occurs in Hamadryas baboons but hasn't yet been observed in Guinea baboons (although male Guinea baboons have been observed temporarily kidnapping and then returning infants).
+As seen in chimpanzees, olive baboons and various macaque species, this promiscuity most likely is practiced to hide the paternity of their infants as a counter strategy against male infanticide, which occurs in Hamadryas baboons but has not yet been observed in Guinea baboons (although male Guinea baboons have been observed temporarily kidnapping and then returning infants).
 Competition for females between males is noticeably reduced or absent.